agence-webup/backr/README.md

 # backoops
-A utility allowing to perform backups, using etcd as config backend
+A utility allowing to perform backups, using a DB as config backend. etcd and local storage (BoltDB) are currently supported.